 Hello, all you readers out there, I am proud to show you the Perfect Prey Cover Reveal, book #2 in the Consortium series.

 Nice huh?
 Okay, I am excited.
 Namely, this latest book is in the final stages of pre-publication.
 It’s been a lot of work, but hey, I don’t care.
 I enjoyed writing it.
-I can’t wait to get it out so you, my readers, can enjoy it also.
+I can’t wait to get it out so you, my readers, can enjoy it as well.

 I recently received a review of my book, ‘The Trafficking Consortium’ a story about missing persons and human trafficking.
 As much as I love five-star reviews, this reviewer gave a single one, and I love it.

-So far, readers are either on one side of the fence or the other.
+So far, readers are on one side of the fence or the other.
 To date, there have been zero mediocre reviews.
 They don’t comment on the writing, the grammar, or other such vital issues regarding a book.
 They all write about the story, either it’s terrific, or they’re too horrified, denying to themselves to think it might be genuine.
-I find that awesome.
+Awesome.
 People are reacting to my story.
 Nice!

 The latest review states: